Where to Kayak, Canoe or SUP

 Launch a Kayak, Canoe or SUP in Breadalbane

-Use Loch Lubnaig’s South Car Park to launch your canoe or kayak.
-Take care as the water gets deep quick.
+Launch your canoe or kayak from Loch Lubnaig’s South Car Park.
+Take care, as the water gets deep quickly.

 Lesser-known Loch Dochart is by Crianlarich.
-There is a layby off the A85 where you can park and then get down to the water.
-A ruined castle is on an island close by; beware in the summer as the water levels can get quite low, so they are not ideal.
+There is a layby off the A85 where you can park and get to the water.
+A ruined castle is on an island nearby; beware in the summer as the water levels can get relatively low, so they are not ideal.

 Loch Voil